selvarajkuppusamy/playwright-mocking-lab/docs/topic-1-playwright-mocking.md

 ---

-### Topic 1 Done When:
-- [x] At least one UI test runs fully on mocked REST APIs
-- [x] At least one UI test runs on mocked GraphQL APIs
-- [x] HAR record → replay → update flow is understood
-- [x] Can explain the setup without referring to notes

----

 ## Notes
 - Keep implementations simple and explicit
 - Avoid abstractions in this topic
 - Refactoring and framework design come later

-## QUICK LOOK ON CONCEPTS -

-- fulfill
-- abort
-- continue
-- record har
-- replay using har
-- update har
-  - record only for specific url or conditions (query, operationName, payload, etc.)
-  - record/ update only if json structure changed (has both pros and cons)
-- mock toggle on off